gvwilson/sensibleadventures/bookster/bookster.md

 Erileine's legs were aching by the time they crested the spur of rock called the Cripple's Shoulder to find Forecastle spread out below them.
-She had been disappointed the first time he saw Avaunt's capitol–it had seemed small compared to the cities she had looked down on from her grandfather's verandah.
+She had been disappointed the first time she saw Avaunt's capitol–it had seemed small compared to the cities she had looked down on from her grandfather's verandah.
 But then her father had led her down the last half-gallop of road, and the realness of it had taken